Artist Dhotre celebrates his mother in his drawings

 During his teens, Dhotre, a keen observer, honed his early artistry by helping his father in quarries, chiseling or carving hard stones with gentle lines to etch out different images – animals, birds, fish, flowers, his inspirations were endless.
 This is where he developed his early passion for drawing.

-Then he observed his mom, busy in her chores like cooking, cleaning, sewing and washing, all routine struggles and ordinary activities which later ignited his memorable drawings, reflecting her travails artistically.
+Then he observed his mum, busy in her chores like cooking, cleaning, sewing and washing, all routine struggles and ordinary activities which later ignited his memorable drawings, reflecting her travails artistically.

 In 2003, he bagged a scholarship in the prestigious Sir J.J.
 School of Arts in Mumbai – with some eminent alumni like Dhundiraj Govind alias Dadasaheb Phalke, M.F.
 Hussain, S.H.
 Raza, Bhanu Athaiya, Atul Dodiya, Homai Vyarawalla, Jatin Das, K.K.
 Hebbar, Tyeb Mehta, Uday Shankar, V.S.
 Gaitonde, Nana Patekar, Raj Thackeray, Jehangir Sabavala, and also Maharashtra Chief Minister Uddhav Thackeray.